 - Admin & Staff may have administrative accounts to provide support to faculty

 Policy decisions regarding what should be included in Faculty Profile screens and reports are made by a campus committee chaired by the Faculty Center director.
-Suggestions for improvements to Faculty Profile should be routed through the Faculty Profile college coordinator (the associate dean who attends UFDRC meetings).
+Suggestions for improvements to Faculty Profile should be routed through the Faculty Profile college coordinator, the associate dean who is a member of the University Faculty Development Council (UFDC).
 You can access a list of those individuals by viewing the College Liaison list.
 For further assistance, contact Jane Birch (2-4008) at the Faculty Center.